Lessons & Reflections on 1 Year of Travel

 • Glacier National Park: hiking/boating/horseback riding & experiencing expansive glaciers

-• Hiking Torres del Paine, Patagonia in the worst, most challenging conditions - lessons on endurance and clarity.
+• Hiking Torres del Paine, Patagonia in challenging conditions

 Previous